 The name of Decatur School fades away

 In September 2016 a new Thornton Creek School building opened at 7712 40th Ave NE, with the designation “at Decatur” no longer being used.
-It seems that like the other references to Decatur, including Seattle pioneer residences and street names, the name of Decatur School no longer has resonance in modern experience.
-Unlike the designation of “Wedgwood” which spread to use in business names and then to the whole neighborhood, the name “Decatur” has faded.
+It seems that like the other references to Decatur, including Seattle pioneer residences and street names, the name of Decatur School no longer has resonance in modern experience in Seattle or in the Wedgwood neighborhood.
+Unlike “Wedgwood” which spread to general use in business names and then to the whole neighborhood, the name “Decatur” has faded from use.

 As of 2017 the old Decatur school building which faces 43rd Ave NE is being retrofitted and the Seattle School District has not yet announced what the building will be used for.
 It remains to be seen whether it will be called Decatur.

 Four Wagons West: The Story of Seattle, Roberta Frye Watt, 1931.
 Seattle Public Library, 979.7772.